Neuropathy after shingles infection: if and when to vaccinate

 Secondly, the elderly tend to be more susceptible to zoster infection due to a number of age-related conditions such as immuno-senescence, to which can be added possible immuno-suppression from pharmacotherapy or diseases that compromise the immune system such as 'zoster'.AIDS.

-In addition, it must be considered that varicella vaccination administered at a young age actually leads to less risk-exposure within the community and thus fewer infectious situations that would serve to maintain cell-mediated immunity.
+It must be considered that varicella vaccination administered at a young age actually leads to less risk-exposure within the community, and therefore fewer infectious situations are present that would serve to maintain cell-mediated immunity.

 The question of whether it is appropriate to vaccinate and at what age is quite complex.